bigcommerce/dev-docs/docs/api-docs/headless/products.md

 ## Managing product data

 The GraphQL Storefront API provides read-only data as seen by shoppers on storefronts.
-You can manage products data using the BigCommerce's [Products API](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/).
-To retrieve the complete list of products, send a `GET` request to [`/v3/catalog/products`](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproducts).
-If you need to influence the response, optional query string parameters can be passed with the request.
+You can manage products data using BigCommerce's [Products API](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/).
+To retrieve the complete list of products, send a `GET` request to the [Get All Products](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproducts) endpoint.
+If you need to influence the response, you can pass optional query string parameters with the request.

 ```http
 GET https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products